ChilliCreek/Competiton-preparation/README.md

 # Competiton preparation
- Practice problems I solvod to participate in informatics olympiads
+ Practice problems I solved to prepare for informatics olympiads and future interviews